riverbed/Riverbed-Community-Toolkit/248-instrument-java-app-with-apm-daemonset-pod-agent-on-eks/README.md

 1. Prepare the image of the app

-In the snippet below, same as in Step 3, the token {{ecr_region}} and {{aws_account_id}} must be replaced with the values of your environment.
+In the shell script below, same as in Step 3, the token {{ecr_region}} and {{aws_account_id}} must be replaced with the values of your AWS environment.
-Execute the snippet to build the image of the app.
-The build is based on this regular [Dockerfile](app/Dockerfile).
+Execute the script to build the image of the app.

+> [!NOTE]
+> The build is based on this regular [Dockerfile](app/Dockerfile), which does not contain anything specific for the APM instrumentation.

 ```shell
 ecr_region="{{ecr_region}}"  # replace {{ecr_region}}, for example: eu-west-3